 Ingredients Required

-- Flour Types: Use a combination of cake flour for its lower protein content, resulting in a more tender texture, and all-purpose flour for additional structure.
+- Flour Types: A mix of cake flour for softness and all-purpose flour for a bit more structure.

-- Sweeteners: Granulated sugar is commonly used, but variations can include coconut sugar or even honey for a unique twist.
+- Sweeteners: Regular granulated sugar is fine, but you could try coconut sugar or even honey if you want a twist.

-- Flavorings: Vanilla extract is standard, but almond extract or Chinese five-spice powder can add fascinating dimensions to the flavor.
+- Flavorings: Vanilla extract is common, but almond extract or even a pinch of Chinese five-spice powder can be cool.

-- Other Ingredients: Baking powder helps with leavening, while a pinch of salt balances the sweetness and enhances overall taste.
+- Other Ingredients: A bit of baking powder helps the cakes rise, and a pinch of salt balances the sweetness.

 Equipment Needed